 You don’t query in a vacuum.
 If you write a query letter and an agent is intrigued (congratulations!)
 The next thing an agent does is Google you or click on the links in your signature to see where it takes us.
 A writer’s virtual footprint is their resume at that point.
-Here are my ‘online guidelines’ for writers: See How Easily You Can Track Your Character's Emotional Arc in a Scene.
+See How Easily You Can Track Your Character's Emotional Arc in a Scene.
 Most authors try to understand what a character is feeling at a particular moment: He’s angry here.

 He’s happy there.
 Many authors also consider how the character’s emotional arc changes over the course of the entire story: He begins insecure.
 He ends confident.
+But few think about how the character’s emotional arc develops over the course of a single scene.
 Your Scene Needs a Problem.
 By Ken Hughes, @TheKenHughes Part of the How They Do It Series Conflict is a must in every scene, but problems come in a myriad of shapes and sizes.